tigerbeetle/viewstamped-replication-made-famous/README.md

 ## How long will the challenge run?

-The challenge will run from 6pm UTC on September 11, 2021 **until 6pm UTC on December 11, 2021, or until the total challenge bounty of $20,000 is fully awarded**, whichever comes first.
+The challenge will run from 6pm UTC on September 11, 2021 **until 6pm UTC on November 30, 2022, or until the total challenge bounty of $20,000 is fully awarded**, whichever comes first.

 ## What is the scope?